agiliq/djenofdjango/src/source/chapter3.rst

 * The third value is the arguments passed to the ``create_object`` view.
 The view will use the ``model`` argument to generate a form and save it to the database.
 In our case, this is the ``Paste`` model

-Lets tell the project to include our app's urls
+Let's tell the project to include our app's urls

 .. literalinclude:: djen_project/urls.py